Rev. Nelson Cowan, Ph.D.

 Rev. Nelson Cowan, Ph.D., is a United Methodist elder (pastor), worship leader, and liturgical theologian.
-He earned a Ph.D. in Liturgical Studies from Boston University School of Theology in May 2019, and currently serves as the Lead Pastor of Christ United Methodist Church in Neptune Beach, FL.
+He earned a Ph.D. in Liturgical Studies from Boston University School of Theology in 2019, and currently serves as the director of the Center for Worship and the Arts at Samford University.

 Christian Worship (ecumenically-oriented or United Methodist-specific), Liturgical Theology, Sacramental Theology, Preaching, The History of Christianity, United Methodist History, Doctrine, and Polity.